hyperledger/iroha-2-docs/src/api/config/sumeragi-params.md

 - **Type:** Number
 - **Default:** 500

-max number of transactions in tx gossip batch message.
+Max number of transactions in a gossip batch message.
 While configuring this, pay attention to `p2p` max message size.

 ## `sumeragi.max_transactions_in_block`